hindu-comm/weblogs/manasataramgini/2014/02/2014-02-18_a-mysterious-verse-of-a-siddha.md

 which takes Alcor to be a vessel.

 Footnote 4: The widest double (more correctly triple) known to date is Fomalhaut the brightest star in Pisces Austrinus.
-This system in addition to the widely separated companions which were only recently discovered also has an exoplanet and a ring around Fomalhaut A.
+This system, in addition to the widely separated companions which were only recently discovered, also has an exoplanet and a ring around Fomalhaut A.
 Fomalhaut B is the variable star TW Piscis Austrini which is a BY Draconis variable varying due to large star spots and rotation.